GoTeamEpsilon/angular-to-react-redux/README.md

 ## Rationale

-_Q:_ Wait... surely someone has documented this (e.g.: [SitePoint: React for Angular Developers](https://www.sitepoint.com/react-for-angular-developers/)), why reinvent the wheel?
+_Q:_ Wait... surely someone has researched and documented this (e.g.: [SitePoint: React for Angular Developers](https://www.sitepoint.com/react-for-angular-developers/)), why reinvent the wheel?

 _A:_ Because first-person studies and writing code are the best approaches to learning.